sanghavivraj/CartSureX/README.md

 ### 🛒 **E-commerce Platform**
 - Browse and purchase products across multiple categories.
+- Search products by keyword or category for easy browsing.
 - Secure **user authentication** and authorization.
 - Integrated **shopping cart** and order management.